Columbia FDI Perspectives

 Columbia FDI Perspectives is an occasional series of perspectives on important and topical foreign direct investment issues.

 The Columbia Center on Sustainable Investment seeks to promote a robust and wide ranging exchange of perspectives in the FDI area.
-Accordingly, the opinions expressed by individual authors through the Columbia FDI Perspectives do not necessarily reﬂect the opinions of Columbia University or its partners and supporters.
+Accordingly, the opinions expressed by individual authors through the Columbia FDI Perspectives do not reflect the opinions of CCSI or Columbia University or our partners and supporters.

 If you would like to contribute to the Columbia FDI Perspectives, see details here.